Keisha M. Cutright

 Assistant Professor of Marketing

-Research Interests: order and structure in consumption, branding, religion
+Research Interests: psychology of consumption, personal control and structure, branding, religion

 Professor Cutright's research has been published in top-tier academic journals, including Journal of Consumer Research, Journal of Marketing Research, and Marketing Science.
 Popular accounts of her work have also appeared in the Wall Street Journal.